zampolitxxx/zampolitxxx/README.md

 Fluent reading of technical documentation/B2

 #### Work:
-2013-2022: RusHydro Group of Companies - an engineer of communications, information and technological systems.
+<p>2013-2022: RusHydro Group of Companies - an engineer of communications, information and technological systems.</p>
-2022 — present: RusHydro Group of Companies - an engineer of the automated control systems section.
+<p>2022 — present: RusHydro Group of Companies - an engineer of the automated control systems section.</p>

 #### Education: